Pressure mounts on France's Fillon as party heavyweights look to Juppe

 "We shall show the strength of popular will," he said in a post on Twitter ahead of the rally.
 "Hold firm!
 France deserves our courage!"

-However, an Ifop poll of 1,002 people published on Saturday showed that more than 70 percent of French voters want him to drop out.
+However, an Ifop poll published on Saturday showed that more than 70 percent of French voters want him to drop out.
 Support from his camp has also fallen to 53 percent from 70 percent two weeks ago.

-The same survey also suggested Alain Juppe, who lost to Fillon in the November party primary, was the best placed to step in.
+The same survey also suggested that Juppe was the best placed to step in.
 A poll on Friday showed that Juppe would win the April 23 first round, although the current mayor of Bordeaux has until now ruled out a comeback.

 - Reuters